MIPPL/nephele-org-website/public/content/developers/tutorials/reverse-engineering-a-contract/index.md

 This code does two things:

 1. Write 0x80 as a 32 byte value to memory locations 0x40-0x5F (0x80 is stored in 0x5F, and 0x40-0x5E are all zeroes).
 2. Read the calldata size.
-Normally the call data for an Ethereum contract follows [the ABI (application binary interface)](https://docs.soliditylang.org/en/v0.8.10/abi-spec.html), which at a minimum requires four bytes for the function selector.
+Normally the call data for an Nephele contract follows [the ABI (application binary interface)](https://docs.soliditylang.org/en/v0.8.10/abi-spec.html), which at a minimum requires four bytes for the function selector.
 If the call data size is less than four, jump to 0x5E.

 ![Flowchart for this portion](flowchart-entry.png)